throwaway912319239/aptgetrdirect/README.md

 The redirect servers are running on Cox Cable IPs in the 68.106.66.0/24 address range and there doesn't appear to be any DNS records attached to the IP addresses.

-See: redirector.txt for a more detailed explanation of the behavious of the redirection servers and list of IP addresses (110 total)
+See: redirector.txt for a more detailed explanation of the behaviour of the redirection servers and list of IP addresses (110 total)

 See: curl.txt for curl/wget logs showing expected, redirected, and double redirected transactions.